Changissnz/selfinterest/README.md

 in the bureaucracy, the individual works for the bureaucratic initiatives.
 The bureaucracy accepts the individual into its ranks, in great part because the individual has merit by the marks pertinent to judgment of their worthiness.
-In turn, this same bureaucracy becomes hostile to other individuals that may excel in areas, perhaps better than that individual, at their peak, and this division could prove to be a great source of rivalry, contained during prosperity and peace, and unleashed when collective direction is lost such that priorities involving notions such as supremacy must be re-instated
+In turn, this same bureaucracy becomes choicefully hostile to other individuals that may excel in areas, perhaps better than that individual, at their peak, and this division could prove to be a great source of rivalry, contained during prosperity and peace, and unleashed when collective direction is lost such that priorities involving notions such as supremacy must be re-instated